-These Chipotle Chili Stuffed Sweet Potatoes have the rich Tex-Mex flavors of chipotle, chorizo, black beans, corn and tomatoes all stuffed in a healthy sweet potato.
+These Chipotle Chili Stuffed Sweet Potatoes have rich Tex-Mex flavors of chipotle, chorizo, black beans, corn and tomatoes, stuffed in a healthy loaded sweet potato.

 If you’ve followed this blog for a while, you’ll know that I love all things chipotle, like my favourite Chipotle Honey-Mustard Glazed Chicken Wings or this Chipotle Peach Glazed Chicken and especially these Smoky Chipotle Honey-Mustard Glazed Chicken Thighs.
 Chipotle mayo?
 Oh yes, please.
 I love that hot smoky flavour on pretty much anything.

 My suspicion that a spicy chipotle chili would pair well with the mild flavour of sweet potatoes was right.
 I kept the Tex-Mex theme intact, and used black beans and corn in this chili recipe.
 Squeezing a little lime juice on top gave the acidity needed to enhance the flavour even more.